mtiutiu-heits/do-gitops-testing/README.md

 ### Installation steps

-1. Let's start with setting up the required stuff on the DigitalOcean side by creating the necessary tokens first.
-One is needed for creating/managing the DOKS cluster and aother one for Spaces (similar to AWS S3).
-The latter is needed for storing the Terraform state file.
-Please copy the secrets and keep them safe because we will need them later on.
+1. Let's start with setting up the required stuff on the [DigitalOcean](https://cloud.digitalocean.com) side by creating the necessary tokens first.
+One is needed for creating/managing the DOKS cluster and another one for [DO Spaces](https://cloud.digitalocean.com/spaces) (similar to AWS S3).
+The latter is needed for storing the Terraform state file. **Please copy the secrets and keep them safe because we will need them later on**.

-    From your DigitalOcean account go to [API](https://cloud.digitalocean.com/account/api) section in order to generate the tokens.
+    From your DigitalOcean account go to the [API](https://cloud.digitalocean.com/account/api) section in order to generate the tokens.

-    Create a personal access token first by clicking the big blue `Generate New Token` button:
+    Create a personal access token first by clicking the `Generate New Token` button:

     ![Applications & API Key](content/img/pt_gen_1st.png)